Neubauer-Ralf/line_maker/README.md

-Make lines, make them squiggly, or less so.
+Make lines.
+Make them squiggly, or less so.
 The world is your liney oyster.